martindale/muttr-whitepaper/README.md

 ##### POST /messages - (Store Message in DHT)

 Asks the pod to store a message in the DHT on your behalf.
-Request body must be a hexidecimal encoded armored PGP encrypted message.
+Request body must be a hexadecimal encoded armored PGP encrypted message.

 Response: